 To prevent your emails from ending up in the spam folder, stop making them look entirely promotional.
 Educate your subscribers, provide them with valuable information, and NEVER use the typical attention-grabbing words.

 For a detailed idea of the words that might trigger the spam filters of your recipients, go through this blog by HubSpot.

-Sending emails at the right time is crucial to get it opened.
-Depending upon the group who are receiving the email, you should choose the time.
+Sending emails at the right time is crucial to get them opened.
+Depending upon the group that is receiving the email, you should choose the time.
 Do not assume the time to be right.
 Instead, do some experimentation and keep a track of the performance of your email marketing campaign to analyze which time works out the best for your subscribers.

 Some of the general rules for sending emails is as follows: